 The moment I opened the phone this week, the new Snapchat logo or symbol on it hit me in the face.
 Out of nowhere, Snapchat’s adorable ghost logo has been enclosed by a line that strikes permanently that seems unreasonably thick for maximum comfort, in any case from the start.

 I wasn’t the only one.
-Numerous customers are shocked by the change, which emerged not long ago, and have turned to Twitter to communicate their feelings, as is normal when companies make changes to their logos.
+Numerous customers are shocked by the change, which emerged not long ago, and have turned to Twitter to communicate their feelings, as is normal when friends make changes to their logos.

 There is a common sense explanation behind the change.
 Snap says that the striking line makes the application logo progressively evident and appealing.
 Furthermore, it definitely destroyed me: now, every time I open my phone, my eyes are drawn to that thick striking arrangement like flies in the light, to a limited extent since it is not quite the same as the delicate lines that ‘re-acclimated with the current marking.